-Revenue from product sales is generally recognized upon shipment to the customer provided that the Company has received a signed purchase order, the price is fixed or determinable, transfer of title has occurred in accordance with the shipping terms specified in the arrangement with the customer, collectibility from the customer is considered reasonably assured, product returns are reasonably estimable and there are no remaining significant obligations or customer acceptance requirements.
-Revenue on development service orders is generally recognized upon completion and customer acceptance of contractually agreed milestones.
+Through the fiscal year ended December 31, 2017, revenue from product sales was generally recognized upon shipment to the customer provided that the Company had received a signed purchase order, the price was fixed or determinable, transfer of title had occurred in accordance with the shipping terms specified in the arrangement with the customer, collectability from the customer was considered reasonably assured, product returns were reasonably estimable and there were no remaining significant obligations or customer acceptance requirements.
+Revenue on development service orders was generally recognized upon completion and customer acceptance of contractually agreed milestones.